tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 (add-hook 'before-save-hook 'gofmt-before-save)
 ```

-After this step, whenever you save a Go file, it will automatically reformat the file with gofmt.
+After this step, whenever you save a Go file, it will automatically reformat the file with `gofmt`.

 ## Godef

 Godef is essential: it lets you quickly jump around the code, as you might be used to with a full featured IDE.